ipanardian/jquery-autocomplete-categorized/README.md

 # jQuery UI Autocomplete Categorized

-Enables users to quickly find and select from a categoized pre-populated list of values as they type, leveraging searching and filtering.
+Enables users to quickly find and select from a categorized pre-populated list of values as they type, leveraging searching and filtering.

 ## Usage
 ```js